Agility Meets Stability: Versatile Humanoid Control with Heterogeneous Data: Methodology

 This adaptive sampling mechanism enables \methodname to automatically focus on poorly-tracked motion patterns by continuously adjusting the training data distribution based on tracking performance, thereby improving both sample efficiency and generalization performance.

 \textbf{Adaptive Reward Shaping.} Existing universal WBT methods~\cite{ze2025twist, he2024omniho, li2025clone, yin2025unitracker} typically employ uniform and fixed shaping coefficients to modulate reward functions for all motions.
-Typically, the reward is defined as:

-where $\textit{err}$ represents the tracking error for a given motion and $\sigma$ serves as the shaping coefficient controlling error tolerance.
+Typically, the reward is defined as $r = \exp(-\textit{err}/\sigma)$, where $\textit{err}$ represents the tracking error for a given motion and $\sigma$ serves as the shaping coefficient controlling error tolerance.
 However, this uniform treatment presents two challenges: (1) fixed tolerance does not adapt to improving tracking performance; (2) identical parameters create conflicting objectives between dynamic and balance motions that require different shaping strategies.

 Inspired by PBHC~\cite{xie2025kungfubot}, we extend their adaptive strategy from single-motion tracking to general multi-motion tracking scenarios.
 Specifically, we maintain motion-specific $\sigma$ parameter sets, with separate adjustments for different body parts.
 For stable and responsive adaptation, we employ Exponential Moving Average (EMA) to update these parameters: